documentcloud/documentcloud/app/views/help/publishing.markdown

 # Publishing Documents, Notes, and Document Sets

-Ready to share make your documents public?
+Ready to make your documents public?
 Publish individual documents, embed a whole set of documents for your readers to browse, or embed a single note from any one document.
 Before you publish a note, document or document set, you'll want to make sure that the document or documents are public.
 Make a document public by editing the "Access Level" (from the "Edit" menu) or by setting a publication date (from the "Publish" menu).

 # Publishing Individual Documents